-The Cornilleau 510 Pro Stationary ping pong table is designed for use in commercial situations.
-We’ve seen dozens of these tables go up in parks and upscale apartment complexes around cities like Seattle, Portland, and San Francisco.
+The Cornilleau 510 Pro Stationary ping pong table is designed for use in commercial situations but can certainly be used in residential spots as well.
+We’ve seen dozens of these tables go up in parks and upscale apartment complexes around cities like Seattle, Portland, Boston, Miami, and San Francisco.
 You can literally bolt them to the ground and secure them into place.
 The Cornilleau 510 Pro outdoor table tennis table has an industrial design that is meant to withstand both the weather and constant use from players.
 Our experience with the table has been amazing.
 In the photo below you can see we had a beautiful sunny day to play around on the table with some friends and ‘take it for a spin’.
-At $1700 it’s perhaps the most expensive outdoor ping pong table you’ll find besides the Cornilleau Park Outdoor which retails for over $4500 and could last 20+ years without any issues.
+At $2200 it’s perhaps the best quality stationary table around $2000.
+The only superior outdoor ping pong table you’ll find is the Cornilleau Park Outdoor which retails for $5000 and could last 20+ years without any issues.
+ORDER HERE

 Frame/Design – Let’s start with the most impressive aspect to the table, the stylistic curved leg design.
 The 2 1/4″ structural galvanized steel frame is scratch and corrosion resistant.
 That’s one reason these tables are being purchased by parks and recreation programs around the United States.
 They can last outdoors for years and show no signs of wear and tear.
 Safety is not really an issue since the table doesn’t fold up to playback or storage mode.
 We do like the corner protection pads (we have a photo below) since they help little kids from getting hurt while running around the table.
 With more of an open frame design to the table, I can see how kids might want to climb underneath the table and play around.
 The metal pieces on our table were not sharp, but something parents should watch out for.